Why Is My Cat Leaving Tiny Blood Spots? (8 Reasons And When To Worry)

 • Crystals in the urine

-The main reason why cats are so prone to UTI is that they don’t drink enough water.
-Cats just don’t have a strong level of thirst as compared to dogs.
+Cats don’t have a strong level of thirst as compared to other mammals.

 This is due to their having evolved from desert dwellers.
 And when you’re in the desert, you don’t have the luxury of having a reliable water source.